AIMLDS7/Data-Analysis-for-Solar-and-WInd/README.md

 ## ⚙️ Technical Decisions

 **Why Z-score threshold of 3.0?**
-The empirical rule states ~99.7% of data from a normal distribution falls within 3 standard deviations of the mean.
+The empirical rule states ~99.7% of normally distributed data falls within 3 standard deviations of the mean.
 Climate parameters are approximately normally distributed annually, so `|z| > 3` flags genuine anomalies (measurement errors, data artefacts) rather than natural extremes.
 A threshold of 2.0 would remove too many valid high/low years.

 **Why `skiprows=12` for NASA POWER CSVs?**
-NASA POWER exports include a 12-line metadata header (project info, coordinates, temporal coverage, units).
-Pandas' `read_csv()` would misparse this as data. `skiprows=12` drops exactly this header to land on the column row.
+NASA POWER exports include a 12-line metadata header (project info, coordinates, temporal coverage, units). `skiprows=12` drops exactly this header to land on the column row — without it, `read_csv()` misparses the metadata as data.

 **Why ARIMA `(5,1,0)` specifically?**
-The `p=5` lag captures up to 5 years of autocorrelation in annual climate data — appropriate for slow-moving variables like temperature and irradiance that exhibit multi-year persistence (e.g. ENSO cycles). `d=1` removes the linear upward trend (warming signal). `q=0` was selected because the residuals showed no significant moving-average structure after AR and differencing.
+`p=5` captures up to 5 years of autocorrelation in annual climate data — appropriate for slow-moving variables that exhibit multi-year persistence (e.g. ENSO cycles affect temperature for 2–5 years). `d=1` removes the linear warming trend. `q=0` was selected because residuals showed no significant moving-average structure after AR and differencing.

-**Why annual averages (`ANN`) for forecasting rather than monthly?**
+**Why annual averages (`ANN`) for modelling?**
-Monthly data introduces high within-year seasonality that, when modelled with ARIMA alone, produces poor fits without careful seasonal differencing.
-By working on the `ANN` column first, the models capture the slower inter-annual trend — the more policy-relevant signal for renewable resource assessment.
-SARIMA with `s=12` addresses the monthly seasonality separately.
+Working on `ANN` targets the slower inter-annual trend — the most policy-relevant signal for renewable resource assessment.
+Monthly-resolution modelling would require more sophisticated seasonal decomposition before ARIMA could be applied cleanly; SARIMA with `s=12` addresses this for the seasonal component.

-**Why a shared `utils.py` rather than functions inside each city script?**
+**Why a shared `utils.py`?**
 DRY principle (Don't Repeat Yourself).
-Any change to the cleaning pipeline, outlier strategy, or model order applies to all cities in one edit.
-It also makes the code testable — you can unit-test `utils.py` functions independently of city-specific data.
+Any change to the cleaning pipeline or model order applies to all cities in one edit.
+It also makes the code unit-testable independently of city-specific data files.

 ---